IceMetalPunk/Sniders/Readme.txt

 CONFIGURING THE TICKET PRINTER:
-8) Install WebKit HTML to Image from here: http://wkhtmltopdf.googlecode.com/files/wkhtmltox-0.11.0_rc1-installer.exe 8a) Keep SnidersPrinter running in the taskbar at all times.
+8) Install WebKit HTML to Image from here: http://wkhtmltopdf.googlecode.com/files/wkhtmltox-0.11.0_rc1-installer.exe 8a) Install PrintHTML from www.printhtml.com/download.php AND ALSO install the DHTML Editing Control for Applications Redistributable Package from the same page.
+8b) Keep SnidersPrinter running in the taskbar at all times.

 BACKING UP THE DATABASE [OPTIONAL--CAN BE DONE AT ANY TIME]:
 9) Click the WAMP icon and click phpmyadmin.